BellaNico4/DL-Strategies-in-MCU-Screening/README.md

 - Use deep neural networks as feature extractors.
 - Leverage transfer learning to adapt models to new products and families.
 - Minimize prediction error and guardband, enhancing process yield.

+We both provided the architecture and the pretrained weights for two of the CNNs described in the paper (Pseudo-Labeling CNN, PL-CNN and AutoEncoder-CNN, AE-CNN).
+We also provided pretrained weights on artificial data with which reproduce the framework behavior.

 For more details on the model architecture and training process, refer to the paper [Deep Learning Strategies for Labeling and Accuracy Optimization in Microcontroller Performance Screening](https://doi.org/XXXXXX).